-Privacy does not exist in the world of social media, therefore the Charter School recommends that employees consider what could happen if a post becomes widely known and how that may reflect on the poster, the School, and its patrons.
+Privacy does not exist in the world of social media, therefore the District recommends that employees consider what could happen if a post becomes widely known or how that may reflect on the poster, the District, or its patrons.
 Search engines can turn up posts years after they are created and comments can be easily forwarded or copied.
 If you would not say it at a Board Meeting or to a member of the media or a colleague, consider the propriety of posting it online.